FAQ: Emergency recovery at the Oregon Zoo

 Since its inception in 1997, the foundation, a 501(c)(3) nonprofit, has funded more than $84 million for animal welfare, conservation, capital infrastructure and other important initiatives at the zoo.
 A gift to the Oregon Zoo Foundation is an investment in the future of our natural world.

 What is the foundation doing to help the zoo during the COVID-19 pandemic?

-The Oregon Zoo and Oregon Zoo Foundation are so grateful to our generous zoo supporters for their help at the outset of the crisis.
+The Oregon Zoo and Oregon Zoo Foundation are so grateful to our generous zoo supporters for their help throughout this crisis.

 The zoo closed on March 17 to help slow the spread of COVID-19.
 In April, we launched an Emergency Recovery Fund to help with critical cash-flow needs created by the closure.
 The purpose was to provide $1 million in short-term cash to support important animal nutrition, medical and engaging daily care.
-Thanks to strong community support, that initial goal has now been met and exceeded, and the funds are being put to use.
+Thanks to strong community support, that initial goal was met and exceeded, and the funds were put to use.

-In addition, the foundation’s board of trustees holds $1 million reserve for “unforeseen zoo emergencies.”
+In addition, the foundation’s board of trustees maintained a $1 million reserve for “unforeseen zoo emergencies.”
 In April, the board voted to release that money to the zoo in response to the COVID-19 pandemic and the resulting closure.

-As of June 1, the total amount of emergency support to the zoo from the Oregon Zoo Foundation is $2 million.
-It does not appear likely that the zoo will receive any significant relief from local, state or regional government.
+As of June 1, the total amount of emergency support dedicated to the zoo from the Oregon Zoo Foundation was $2 million, in addition to funds raised for strategic priorities and animal habitats.
+The zoo received some relief from Metro and the state, but it does not anticipate being eligible for any additional federal funds.
 The best available evidence suggests that this crisis will be ongoing for the foreseeable future, which means millions more are needed.

 Why does the zoo need so much help?